Name Changes and REAL ID

 Acceptable documents showing a name change include:

-- Certified marriage certificate or divorce decree issued by the court
+- Certified marriage certificate issued by the county court where your marriage license was processed

 - Court Order